 An interesting side note is the New York Police Department, which limits officers to a small number of semiautomatic pistols, but mandates 12 pound triggers, which essentially gives them the same trigger pulls as double action revolvers.
 The brass distrust their officers and believe heavy triggers can substitute for proper training.
-They can’t, as this article explains.
+It can’t, as this article explains.

 It should also be noted that this problem is exacerbated with smaller, lighter more concealable weapons, and made even worse by the recoil effects of full-powered, as opposed to lighter loaded target, ammunition.
 Smaller men and many women often find long shooting sessions actually painful, and any weapon painful to shoot will dramatically degrade accuracy and effectiveness.
-It is ironic that even full-sized, heavy revolvers, which are poor choices for concealment, can suffer from this problem, though to a lesser degree and requiring more rounds fired.
+It is ironic even full-sized, heavy revolvers, which are poor choices for concealment, can suffer from this problem, though to a lesser degree and requiring more rounds fired.

 Consider the experience of a police department for which I once worked.
 In the mid-90s that agency was run by an anti-gun chief.
 The issued weapon was the S&W model 686, a stainless steel, 4” barrel, .357 magnum revolver.
-As an issued weapon–the only weapon allowed for every police officer–it was a mediocre choice.
-On one hand, it was–and is–a high quality, reliable weapon.
-Its stainless steel construction made it easier to maintain—most cops seldom clean their handguns–and the Federal 125 grain hollowpoint duty cartridge was an effective choice.
+As an issued weapon–-the only weapon allowed for every police officer–-it was a mediocre choice.
+On one hand, it was–-and is–-a high quality, reliable weapon.
+Its stainless steel construction made it easier to maintain—most cops seldom clean their handguns–-and the Federal 125 grain hollowpoint duty cartridge was an effective choice.
 On the other, the revolver was very large, heavy, had substantial muzzle blast and report, substantial intrinsic and felt recoil, was difficult to conceal, and the only concession allowed the individual officer was the choice of a few different styles of rubberized grips.

 Female officers had a hell of a time with the weapon.
 We used to joke-–sort of-–that even if we missed, the bad guys would be incinerated by the muzzle blast.
 Night-firing qualifications were wonders to behold; each round illuminated the area like a lightning strike.

 I had no difficulty with revolvers, but I became a police shooter in a time of few reliable semiautomatic pistol choices.
 I was also willing to reload and devote considerable personal time and money to develop my skills.
-As a result, I became adept with the revolver, even earning the top shooter honor in my first basic academy class.
+As a result, I became adept with the revolver, earning the top shooter honor in my first basic academy class.

 I’m also a 6’, 200+ pound man with larger than average hands and greater than average strength.
-Consider too that I was–and am–an avid shooter, so I was far more practiced than most of my compatriots (most cops are not shooters).
+Consider too that I was–-and am–-an avid shooter, so I was far more practiced than most of my compatriots (most cops are not shooters).
 Even so, after 50 rounds of qualification with full-charge cartridges, I was feeling the beginning effects of fatigue in my hands and arms and glad to be done.
 Many of my smaller, less experienced colleagues absolutely hated to shoot their handguns, wincing with each report and actually experiencing bruises and abrasions on their hands.
 Their qualification scores reflected this reality.
 Still, if my only option for a duty weapon had to be a stainless steel Smith and Wesson in .357 caliber, the 686 would probably be my choice.

 Because of the necessary width of their cylinders, overall configurations, and their weight distribution, revolvers are generally wider and more difficult to conceal than semiautos.
 Another matter to consider is that because of their designs, revolvers can become “out of time.”
 In other words, the cylinder no longer precisely aligns cartridges with the barrel.
 This can cause splashback of portions of a bullet, and in extreme cases, injure the shooter or bystanders.
 While this is usually not seen outside of significant mechanical failure or significantly worn (as in mechanically degraded) weapons, it is something about which to always be aware with revolvers.